A German novel about a tortured love affair wins 2024 International Booker Prize

 He continues: "Even as she chronicles Katharina's and Hans' romance in all its painful details, their love affair becomes something of a metaphor for East Germany, which began in hopes for a radiant future and ended up in pettiness, accusation, punishment and failure."

 Erpenbeck was previously an opera director.
 Her first novel was 2008's The Old Child and The Book of Words about a child who loses her memory.
 In 2018, she was shortlisted for the International Booker Prize for her novel Go, Went, Gone.
-She's a hugely acclaimed writer earning glowing reviews and glossy profiles from NPR, The New York Times, and The New Yorker, with critics often predicting a Nobel Prize win in her future.
+She's a hugely acclaimed writer earning glowing reviews and glossy profiles from null, null, and null, with critics often predicting a Nobel Prize win in her future.

 In a press release announcing the prize, Eleanor Watchel, chair of this year's judge, praised the way the novel used the personal story as a way of examining the broader political machinations of Germany.
 "The self-absorption of the lovers, their descent into a destructive vortex, remains connected to the larger history of East Germany during this period, often meeting history at odd angles."

-The other finalists for the 2024 International Booker Prize were Not a River by Selva Almada, translated from Spanish by Annie McDermott; Crooked Plow by Itamar Viera Junior, translated from Portuguese by Johnny Lorenz; Mater 2-10 by Hwang Sok-yong, translated from Korean by Sora Kim-Russell and Youngjae Josephine Bae; What I'd Rather Not Think About by Jente Posthuma, translated from Dutch by Sarah Timmer Harvey; and The Details by la Genberg, translated from Swedish by Kira Josefsson.
+The other finalists for the 2024 International Booker Prize were null by Selva Almada, translated from Spanish by Annie McDermott; null by Itamar Viera Junior, translated from Portuguese by Johnny Lorenz; null by Hwang Sok-yong, translated from Korean by Sora Kim-Russell and Youngjae Josephine Bae; null by Jente Posthuma, translated from Dutch by Sarah Timmer Harvey; and null by la Genberg, translated from Swedish by Kira Josefsson.

-Author Georgi Gospodinov and translator Angela Rodel won last year's International Booker Prize for the novel Time Shelter.
+Author Georgi Gospodinov and translator Angela Rodel null for the novel Time Shelter.

-This story was edited for radio and digital by Meghan Collins Sullivan.

 Copyright 2024 NPR

-Note: This story was edited for radio and digital by null.